-The link between low magenesium levels and anxiety and depression has been well documented in medical research.
+The link between low magnesium levels and anxiety and depression has been well documented in medical research.

 It is safe to say that some studies suggest that a higher intake of magnesium is associated with lower depressive symptoms, including anxiety.

-So, studies show that 68% of Americans and 72% of middle aged French adults do not eat the recommended amount of magnesium.
-Indeed, lack of magnesium is the second largest deficiency in the modern world.
+So, studies show that 68% of Americans and 72% of middle-aged French adults do not eat the recommended amount of magnesium.
+Indeed, a lack of magnesium is the second-largest deficiency in the modern world.